 Qualitative Analysis of the Fuels Reduction Industry in Tuolumne County using a Porter’s Five Forces model:

-Competition in the Industry

-Tuolumne County has a robust and established fuels reduction industry.
+Competition in the Industry: Tuolumne County has a robust and established fuels reduction industry.
 With bidders local to Tuolumne County, as well as from neighboring counties in the state and three separate bidders from outside states, competition is high.
 Tuolumne County employs a “best value” approach to its contract awarding process, assessing both price and approach to determine value.
 This high level of competition allows Tuolumne County to seek out bids with a high-quality approach and a low price.
 Tuolumne County should continue to support competition in the fuels reduction industry to in order to maximize efficiency in fuels reduction projects.

-Potential of new entrants into the industry

-Given the high level of competition in the fuels reduction industry in Tuolumne County, as well as large projects (often 1,000+ acres in size), as well as the financial barriers to entry for new fuels reduction companies (with each piece of equipment costing in the hundreds of thousands of dollars), the opportunity for new entrants to establish themselves in the industry is low.
+Potential of new entrants into the industry: Given the high level of competition in the fuels reduction industry in Tuolumne County, as well as large projects (often 1,000+ acres in size), as well as the financial barriers to entry for new fuels reduction companies (with each piece of equipment costing in the hundreds of thousands of dollars), the opportunity for new entrants to establish themselves in the industry is low.
 Existing companies, either locally or from neighboring counties and states that have overcome the financial barriers to establishment and are able to bid on large projects should consider the opportunity to break into the fuels reduction industry in Tuolumne County.

-Power of suppliers

-Tuolumne County is currently the largest supplier of fuels reduction projects in the County.
+Power of suppliers: Tuolumne County is currently the largest supplier of fuels reduction projects in the County.
 The Stanislaus National Forest, as well as the Tuolumne County RCD, the Tuolumne Firesafe Council, and private actors all work to reduce fuel loading on public and private lands.
 Given the shared goal of these organizations to reduce fire risk, support local economies, and increase forest health, the power of suppliers to create projects, solicit state and federal grant funding, and implement these projects is high.

-Power of customers

-Given the competitive industry within Tuolumne County, customers (fuels reduction companies) have a low amount of power.
+Power of customers: Given the competitive industry within Tuolumne County, customers (fuels reduction companies) have a low amount of power.
 Whether bidding on a project advertised by Tuolumne County or another supplier, there are a high number of bidders competing for a single contract.
 Customers are required to compete to provide a high-quality approach at a low price, with little opportunity to negotiate.
 Fuels reduction projects are constrained by NEPA and/or CEQA, which provides strict parameters and goalposts to define the range of options that a contractor can consider in their approach.

-Threat of substitute products

-There are no substitute products in the fuels reduction industry.
+Threat of substitute products: There are no substitute products in the fuels reduction industry.
 While new equipment can provide contractors with a competitive advantage, the overall industry is resilient to the threat of substitute products.
 As fuels reduction is the ultimate goal, and the suppliers have little preference for how fuels reduction occurs (as long as it occurs within NEPA/CEQA and contract specifications), fuels reduction will continue to remain an established industry.
 Outside threats (fire) do not reduce the need for fuels reduction, as hazard trees and post-fire vegetation still require fuels reduction.

 Project Impact